lloc/wordpress-plugins-phpunit/README.md

 ## Step 3

-Let's create a directory that will be the home for our test:
+Let's create a directory that will be the home for a small test-class *WcctaTest.php*:

 `mkdir -p tests/wccta`

 Excellent!
 Now let's create a *phpunit.xml* configuration file in the root directory.

 > You could also decide to run your tests with the configuration parameters from the command-line.
-See the next part (hint: 'scripts'!
+See the next part (hint: 'scripts')!

 Great!
 Now let's add some sections to *composer.json* file: